ezstoltz/ezstoltz.github.io/_posts/2018-09-29-Introduction.md

 ---
 ## Welcome to the blog

-This is a sample post which will be removed and updated with real content.
+This is a sample post- it'll removed and updated with real content.
 Looking forward to sharing my thoughts on this page!